syncfusion-content/xamarin.android-docs/xamarin-android/SfRating/Appearance-Customization.md

 # Appearance Customization

-We can customize the rated and unrated items Color, Stroke Wwdth and Stroke color using the following properties of SfRatingSettings. `RatedFill`, `UnRatedFill`, `RatedStroke`, `UnRatedStroke`, `RatedStrokeWidth`, `unRatedStrokeWidth`.
+We can customize the rated and unrated items Color, Stroke Width and Stroke color using the following properties of SfRatingSettings. `RatedFill`, `UnRatedFill`, `RatedStroke`, `UnRatedStroke`, `RatedStrokeWidth`, `unRatedStrokeWidth`.

 ## Rating Settings